Skip to main content

 This is the big one, because it determines how your bill is calculated.

-Unmetered means your bill is based on your property’s rateable value - an old valuation from 1990 that’s tied to your property’s size, type, and location.
+Unmetered means your bill is based on your property’s rateable value: an old valuation from 1990 that’s tied to your property’s size, type, and location.
 You pay the same every year regardless of how much water you actually use.
 The upside is predictability.
 The downside is that if you’re a light water user, you’re probably overpaying.
+It’s an outdated system, but it still applies to millions of homes and there isn’t really a way to look up your rateable value easily.
+It just is what it is on the company’s records.

 Metered means you pay for what you use, measured in cubic metres (each one is 1,000 litres).
-You’ll have a standing charge on top, but the bulk of the bill comes from your actual consumption.
-The average household uses around 140-150 cubic metres a year.
+You’ll have a standing charge on top (typically £40–80 a year), but the bulk of the bill comes from your actual consumption.
+Water rates are usually £1.50–2.50 per cubic metre, sewerage rates £1.50–3.00.
+The average household uses around 140–150 cubic metres a year.

 Which one’s cheaper?
 If there are fewer people in your home than bedrooms, a meter almost certainly saves money.
 If you’ve got a big family or water the garden a lot, unmetered is probably better value.
 We’ve written more about this in our water meters guide.